antonnell/ZARNetwork/README.md

 or
 • You can directly run the project using using android studio.
-Open Android studio and select the “Android” folder from ProjectFolder/Android.
+Open Android studio and select the “android” folder from ProjectFolder/android.
 Shortcut:- ctrl+r

 ## Running on Device